ETCBC/bhsa/docs/_features/hebrew/2016/freq_lex.md

 This feature is present on objects of type [*lex*](otype).

 ##### Note
-> The ETCBC lexicon makes distinctions between homonyms, i.e. distinct lexemes that are spelled identically.
+> The BHSA lexicon makes distinctions between homonyms, i.e. distinct lexemes that are spelled identically.
 This feature respects that distinction.

 ##### Hint